naimaelhafed/DataEngineeringCodingChallenge/README.md

 scrapy crawl CrawlerTheguardian

 ### modproject.py
-this module allows the pre-proccessing of text of articles (remove figure, punctuation, and) in addition it returns the keywords of each article text so that the user searches by the keyword
+this module allows the pre-proccessing of text of articles (remove stopword, punctuation,WordNetLemmatizer,...) in addition it returns the keywords of each article text so that the user searches by the keyword

 ### api_Theguardian.ipynb